HRK Active Transformer

 Why do we like audio transformers?

 The answer is simple.
 Because transformers sound good.
-Complex processes of saturating the transformer core, parasitic components present in the transformer, and even the type of material that the core is made of generate the cocktail of harmonics perceived by the human ear as pleasant.
+Complex processes of saturating the transformer core, parasitic components present in the transformer, the resonances, and even the type of material that the core is made of generate the cocktail of harmonics perceived by the human ear as pleasant.
 In modern recording applications, transformers are overloaded on purpose to generate more harmonics.
 Most often, audio engineers are not aware that the saturated transformer is not working properly, cutting off the lowest and highest frequencies, or reducing the output signal level.

 Is there a way to get all the benefits of the transformer while removing all the problems?